-To be considered for a grade of "incomplete" (I), the student and instructor of the course in question must complete the Incomplete Status Agreement form.
+To be considered for a grade of "Incomplete" (I), the student and instructor of the course in question must complete the Incomplete Status Agreement form.
 The form specifies the requirements for the completion of the course.

-All required course work must be completed within seven (7) business days of the official grade reporting date for the class.
-After the seven (7) day period, incomplete grades will be assigned a letter grade (A through F) for the completed course work by the instructor.
+All required course work must be completed within six weeks of the official grade reporting date for the class.
+After the six-week period, incomplete grades will be assigned a letter grade (A through F) for the completed course work.